Lalemaouloud/Short_ORFs_study/README.md

 ### 3. Kallisto Output Analysis

 After the alignment, the output from Kallisto was analyzed, specifically focusing on the `abundance.tsv` file.

-The key metrics in this file are:
+Metrics in aboudance.tsv file are :

 - **eff_length:** The effective length of the transcript, considering the fragment length distribution.
 - **est_counts:** The estimated number of reads derived from this transcript.

+but The key metric for our analysis is:

 - **TPM (Transcripts Per Million):** A normalized measure of transcript abundance, allowing comparison of transcript levels within and between samples.
 #### TPM Calculation:

 1. **RPK (Reads Per Kilobase):** Divide the read counts by the length of each gene in kilobases.